Is an artist and teacher based near Aberystwyth, Wales.

 'How do we find our centre when all around the world is changing?
 Where will we find shelter when the winds of life blow hardest?
 It is in the highest and best interests of us all to develop inner calm and self awareness, so we can orientate within the great wheel of life.
 To live our lives with grace and in beauty; with strength of heart and clarity of mind and spirit, to become the best that we can be".

-A strong advocate of the power of prayer, particularly prayerful singing, she holds sacred song circles in her area.
+She holds sacred song circles in her area.